yuwunii/ReplayBufferGuide/README.md

 <https://github.com/Meachamp/OBS-NoPreventSleep/releases/tag/v0.3>

 - Download the .zip in the release here and extract the .dll.
 - Place the .dll in "C:\Program Files\obs-studio\obs-plugins\64bit"
 - Thats all.
 You can turn on replay buffer then try sleeping your PC.
 If it goes to sleep then it worked.
+- There is an issue where sometimes OBS freezes or Replay Buffer will not automatically be on.
+Check this time to time to make sure Replay Buffer is enabled.

 # Configure OBS Settings